Thor Broadcast Logo

 Question:

-I am a government project engineer for the Unites States Navy.
-I work for an organization within the DoD that provides communications solutions for various DoD and other Federal agencies.
-I have a project I am working on that requires a secure link between over the air satellite broadcast and a secure network for IPTV distribution.
-It appears that THOR makes hardware to facilitate this (RF over fiber) and on the website there are listings of various DoD agencies among the clientele for THOR products.
-I was inquiring to see if there is anyone who can assist me with determining the correct hardware for my application and in addition, providing any case examples of how this product is implemented at these other clients listed.
-My customer asked for examples of where this is implemented after I provided them the data sheets that were available for download on your website.
+I am a government project engineer for the United States Navy.
+I work for an organization within the DoD that provides communications solutions for various DoD and other federal agencies.
+I am working on a project that requires a secure link between an over-the-air satellite broadcast and a secure network for IPTV distribution.
+It appears that THOR makes hardware to facilitate this (RF over fiber), and on the website there are listings of various DoD agencies among the clientele for THOR products.
+I was inquiring to see if there is anyone who can assist me with determining the correct hardware for my application and, in addition, providing any case examples of how this product is implemented at these other clients listed.
+My customer asked for examples of where this is implemented after I provided them with the data sheets that were available for download on your website.
 Thank you in advance,

 Answer: